Elevation Behavioral Health – Dual Diagnosis Treatment Centers, Los Angeles

 When someone is facing multiple disorders, it is important that both are treated simultaneously.
 Without proper treatment of the mental disorder, relapse rates with drugs and alcohol are much higher.
 Without proper substance abuse treatment, the mental disorder is unlikely to be treated correctly.
 Dual diagnosis treatment centers in Los Angeles work with individual to treat both the mental disorder and the addiction.
 Common treatments found at a dual diagnosis rehab include cognitive behavioral therapy, dialectical behavioral therapy, medication management, providing psychoeducation, introducing relaxation techniques such as yoga or meditation, and helping the individual to find a support network.
 Even with proper care, co-occurring disorders often require some form of maintenance such as continued therapy, support groups, and/or medication management.

 Who is at Risk?

 The risk factors for co-occurring disorders are similar to those of mental disorders and substance abuse in general.
 Risk factors include experiencing abuse or trauma, having a family history of mental disorders or drug addiction, and using drugs in teen years.
 Men attend dual-diagnosis treatment centers more often than women, which may suggest a higher occurrence among males.

 If you or a loved one is struggling with co-occurring disorders, it is important to find reputable treatment.
-There are many doctors, psychologists, outpatient facilities, and inpatient rehabs that specialize in dual-diagnosis treatment.
+There are many doctors, psychologists, outpatient facilities, and inpatient rehabs that specialize in dual-diagnosis treatment program Los Angeles.
 Here at Elevation Behavioral Health, we are licensed as both a mental health facility and a substance abuse facility, as we know how crucial the treatment process is in helping those with co-occurring disorders.